drgx/shipping-indonesia/README.md

 A NPM Package for fetching Indonesia shipping information(JNE, POS, TIKI)

-This is package using rajaongkir starter API and this is Unofficial rajaongkir.com NPM package.
-You must register at www.rajaongkir.com and get API key for using this package

-this package is supported with cache, so provide minimum call to rajaongkir api
+This package is supported with cache, so provide minimum call to rajaongkir api
 # Install

 `npm install indonesia-shipping`

 #Usage(init)
+This is package using rajaongkir starter API and this is Unofficial rajaongkir.com NPM package.
+You must register at www.rajaongkir.com and get API key for using this package
 ```
 var shipping = require('shipping-indonesia');
-shipping.init(your-rajaongkir-api-key);
+shipping.init('your-rajaongkir-api-key');

 ```